hasanalikhattak/latex/README.md

+# Ubuntu 24.04 LTS and TeX Live 2025

-These instructions have been updated for Ubuntu 20.04 LTS and TeX Live 2021, they will probably work on most Ubuntu/Debian distributions.
+### These instructions have been updated for Ubuntu 24.04 LTS and TeX Live 2025, they will probably work on most Ubuntu/Debian distributions.

-Installation
+## Installation
 ============
 Installing "vanilla" TeX Live is not as hard as you think.
 Things you will need:

 * An internet connection.
-* About 5 GiB of free space (3 GiB if not installing documentation).
+* About 7 GiB of free space (5 GiB if not installing documentation).
 * Root (`sudo`) powers.

 Also: the instructions are meant for the terminal.
 If you're uncomfortable with that you can probably still install the `texlive-full` package from the Software center.

-TeX Live Installer
+## TeX Live Installer
 ------------------
 First the official installer needs to be downloaded with the following commands:

     wget http://mirror.ctan.org/systems/texlive/tlnet/install-tl-unx.tar.gz
     tar -xzf install-tl-unx.tar.gz
-    cd install-tl-20210131
+    cd install-tl-20250703

-Note that the `install-tl-20210131` folder may be named differently.
+Note that the `install-tl-20250703` folder may be named differently.
 You can probably type `install-tl` and then press <kbd>tab</kbd> to autocomplete the folder name.

 Now the installation can begin, run:

     sudo ./install-tl

 This will start the installer.
 You can change all kind of options here, most of the time the default options are correct.
-In some cases changing the options can, of course, be helpful.
-Not installing the *doc* and *source* trees will save you a lot (2.5 GiB, 50%) of disk space.
+In some cases, changing the options can, of course, be helpful.
+Not installing the *doc* and *source* trees will save you a lot (˜4 GiB, 50%) of disk space.
 This comes with the downside of having to look up documentation online, instead of locally.
 If you want to reduce disk space further you can also change the installation *scheme* or *collections*, but this will result in not having certain packages installed by default.
 You can, however, install them later through the TeX live manager.

 Press <kbd>i</kbd> to start installation.
-Depending on your internet connection this may take a long time.
+Depending on your internet connection, this may take a long time.

 If, for some reason, the installation is interrupted it can probably be resumed by running the installer again.
 This will prompt you to continue the installation.
 If you want to start the installation from the beginning it's probably wise to remove the installed elements:

     sudo rm -rf /usr/local/texlive/20XX

-Finalising the installation
+## Finalising the installation
 ---------------------------
 If the installation completes successfully you will want to make sure your operating system can find it.
 This can be done by creating a *symbolic link*: